openlawlibrary/pygls/docs/source/pages/getting_started.rst

 .. note::

-    Before getting any further, if you are not familiar with *language servers* and *Language Server Protocol*, we recommend reading following articles:
+    Before going any further, if you are not familiar with *language servers* and *Language Server Protocol*, we recommend reading following articles:

         - `Language Server Protocol Overview <https://microsoft.github.io/language-server-protocol/overview>`_